marquesdavi/school-api/readme.md

 # School registering System API made with DRF :snake:

 ### This project is still in development!
-Some new features will be added in the coming days :warning:
+Some new features will be added in the coming days and the documentarion will be optimized :warning:

 ## Used technologies: